 These emotions are draining, both emotionally and mentally.
 Making a turn to chase God instead of worldly sources of acknowledgment and affirmation is crucial if we want to live lives free from worldly (and inherently discouraging) pursuits.

 Chasing the wind makes us hate life

-Grievous is defined as “causing or characterized by severe pain, suffering, or sorrow.”
+“Grievous” is defined as “causing or characterized by severe pain, suffering, or sorrow.”
 The Bible is urging us to understand and believe that making work our primary pursuit will end in disappointment.
-Just like how Job teaches us that undergoing suffering does not mean we are cursed by God, Solomon shows us wealth and success are not the most important or meaningful outcomes for our lives.
+Just like Job teaches us that undergoing suffering does not mean we are cursed by God, Solomon shows us that wealth and success are not the most important or meaningful outcomes for our lives.

-- What parts of your life are you most dissatisfied with today?
+- What parts of my life am I most dissatisfied with today?

-- Do you attribute that dissatisfaction to God or your worldly pursuits?
+- Do I attribute that dissatisfaction to God or my worldly pursuits?

 Chasing the wind makes us envious